 In terms of moveable vehicles and platforms, the project will use a UUV and its characteristics, the fluorometric and DO sensors will be integrated into an existing AUV platform (a modified AUV U_Tracker®) as well as the passive broadband acoustic recording sensor for noise monitoring.
-Similarly, on the ASV the same passive acoustic recording sensor will be installed with the addition of a passive acoustic event recorder as well as a carbonate system/ocean acidification sensor and a nano- and micro-plastics sampler in addition to other standard equipment of the vehicle.
+Similarly, on the ASV the same passive acoustic event recorder as well as a carbonate system/ocean acidification sensor and a nano- and micro-plastics sampler in addition to other standard equipment of the vehicle.
 Finally, an Unmanned Aerial Vehicle (UAV) will be installed with a downward-looking hyper/multispectral camera and flight-tested in Portugal in preparation for further demonstrations.